A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Numerical experiments

 \subsection{Computation time}

 \cref{fig:sim:comp_time_sdp_vs_certificate} compares the scalability of our SDP relaxation in \cref{eq:primal_problem} to the StMM solver with the global certificate check in \cref{eq:dual_certificate} for synthetically generated HPPCA problems of varying data dimension.
-We measure the median computation time across 10 independent trials of both algorithms.
-The experiment strongly demonstrates the computational superiority of the first-order method with our certificate compared to the full SDP.
-StMM+Certificate scales nearly 60 times better in computation time for the largest dimension with $k=3$ and 15 times for $k=10$, while offering a crucial theoretical guarantee to a nonconvex problem that may contain spurious local maxima.
+We measured the median computation time across 10 independent trials of both algorithms.
+The experiment strongly demonstrates the computational superiority of the first-order method with our certificate compared to the full SDP, as predicted by the computational complexity analysis in \cref{s:theory:ss:dual_certificate}.
+StMM+Certificate scaled nearly 60 times better in computation time for the largest dimension with $k=3$ and 15 times for $k=10$, while offering a crucial theoretical guarantee to a nonconvex problem that may contain spurious local maxima.
 Thus, we can solve the nonconvex problem posed in \cref{eq:sum_heterogeneous_quadratics} using any choice of solver on the Stiefel manifold and perform a fast check of its terminal output for global optimality.